 Standard price: Consistency in controlling

 With the standard price as the valuation method, you set a fixed price for a specific time period.
-All goods movements of an item are constantly valued at the same price during this time period.
+All goods movements of an item are constantly valued at the same price during this period.
 The clear advantage of this method is the possibility of consistent controlling of the production process.

 FIFO: Ideal for seasonal goods

 The moving average (GLD) calculates a new average material price after each goods receipt and invoice receipt.
-This means that in the event of deviations in material receipts, for example in production, the subsequent material issues are valued with a more up-to-date price.
+This means that in the event of deviations in material receipts, for example in production, the subsequent material issues are valued at a more up-to-date price.
 This method offers flexibility and can be particularly advantageous in dynamic market environments.

 Continuous inventory management and its advantages in SAP Business One